-Dogs are often referred to as man’s best friend, and they are indeed amazing pets.
-However, training them can be a challenging task, especially when it comes to potty training.
+Dogs are often referred to as man’s best friend and are indeed amazing pets.
+However, training them can be challenging, especially when it comes to potty training.

-While some dogs learn quickly and adapt to their new routines, others can take months or even years to learn the basics.
+While some dogs learn quickly and adapt to new routines, others can take months or years to learn the basics.

 In this article, we will explore the topic of potty training and discuss the hardest dogs to train.